cjdbarlow/Part-One/pressure-volume_relationships.md

 <img src="resources\lv-pv-loop-preload.svg">

-* EDV is increasd, by definition
+* EDV is increased, by definition
 * The slope of the ESPVR remains unchanged (as contractility is unchanged)
 * The slope of the afterload line ($$E_{ea}$$) is unchanged (as afterload is unchanged), but it is right-shifted due to the increased end-diastolic volume
 * ESV is increased, though less than EDV, such that stroke volume increases